 The Battle of the Atlantic, in all its relentless cruelty, took place beyond our western horizon; the thunderous roars and deathly flashes of naval warfare; the terrifying death-knell of sinking ships and the desperate cries of drowning men, women and children was out of sight and sound.
 But, as the restless ocean with a cold indifference randomly sent the sea-ravaged dead on the unwearying tide to our shores, coastal villages felt the bitter winds of war send shivers through their tranquil and simple lives.

-From 1940-45 scores of bodies of merchant and navy seamen, soldiers, and civilians, were washed ashore all along Ireland’s unbending coastline; the victims of ships torpedoed by German U-boats in the North Atlantic.
+From 1940 to 1945 scores of bodies of merchant and navy seamen, soldiers, and civilians, were washed ashore all along Ireland’s unbending coastline; the victims of ships torpedoed by German U-boats in the North Atlantic.

-In July to December 1940, 51 bodies were washed ashore in Mayo, most unidentified and victims of the Arandora Star sinking 01.
-Over the course of WW2 many scores of unidentified bodies came ashore in Mayo.
-The best estimate, based on official figures, is that at least 75 bodies were recovered along the Mayo coastline.
+From July to December 1940, 51 bodies were washed ashore in Mayo, most unidentified and victims of the Arandora Star sinking 01.
+Throughout WW2, many scores of unidentified bodies came ashore in Mayo.
+The best estimate, based on my research in the National Archives, is that at least 90 bodies were recovered along the Mayo coastline.

 In its edition of October 24, 1942, the Western People reported assistance officers had submitted claims to the Mayo Board of Health for payment for supervising the burial of bodies washed in by the sea.

 The numbers were: Belmullet, 34; Achill 17; Ballycroy, nil; Ballycastle, 6; Bangor 5; Clare Island, 1; Killala 4; Knocknalower (Kilcommon Parish), 6; Westport, nil.
-The report does not say for what time period the returns related to.
+The report does not say for what period the returns related.
 That’s a total of 73 bodies, excluding Louisburgh and Newport for which no reports had been submitted.

 Coastwatchers also reported many other bodies floating out at sea that could not be recovered.
-Official records estimate that 348 bodies were washed ashore in Ireland during the Battle of the Atlantic, but it is likely that this figure is on the low side.
+Official records estimate that 348 bodies were washed ashore in Ireland during the Battle of the Atlantic, but this figure is likely on the low side.

-As dead bodies began to wash up on Mayo beaches during August 1940, the Western People prayed “that the great evil which thunders over Europe may pass us by” 02.
-However, there were so many bodies coming ashore, it was decided by late 1940 that remains could be interred on the word of the local doctor without a post-mortem or inquest.
+As dead bodies began to wash up on Mayo beaches during August 1940, the Western People prayed “that the great evil which thunders over Europe may pass us by”.
+02 However, there were so many bodies coming ashore, that it was decided by late 1940 that remains could be interred on the word of the local doctor without a post-mortem or inquest.